 And you know what?

+It didn’t work.
 I didn’t get an error, and i didn’t get a parallax.
+The page was just showing no background…

+Next thing i did was contacting a good friend to ask him about his opinion.
 He told me, first of all, that materialize.css does not have to be imported anymore on the latest versions of ember, it’s globally injected, automagically.

 So ok, we throw out the import.
+The code still doesn’t work.

 He tells me that it’s not a good idea to add an eventListener like this in ember, unsure if this listener like this would actually be triggered , prefering that we use the ember native method “later” to execute the code at the end of the runloop, when the dom has been build.